ElhadiMeriem/RestaurantManagement_JavaFX/README.md

 Login Screen  | User's interface
 ------------ | -------------
  <IMG SRC="/src/1.PNG" width=800>  | <IMG SRC="/src/2.PNG" width=800>
-this is the login interface the user provide his email and password and specify his role(client or admin or cashier)| Content in the second column
+This is the login interface, the user provide his email and password and specify his role(customer, admin or cashier).If customer login  details are valid, the menu will appear | This is the main screen of the customer's dashboard displaying all the functionalities that he can perform

 Use Case Name  | User Login
 ------------ | -------------